aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/replace-content-in-remote-range/_index.md

 - **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.
 - **Preserves complex Excel formatting** in a universally accessible PDF format.

-## How to Use the Replace content of Range in Remote Spreadsheet API with SDKs
+## How to Use the Replace Content of Range in Remote Spreadsheet API with SDKs

 ### OpenAPI Specification